Table of Contents#

 …cannot deny that it would be perfectly just and possible for one father of a family to lay one set of commandments upon those for whom he judged a harsher servitude would be useful, and a different set on those whom he deigned to adopt into the position of sons.7

-Thomas Aquinas also believed that “…the things of God should be revealed to mankind only in proportion to their capacity; otherwise, they might despise what was beyond their grasp, with disastrous consequences.
-It was, therefore, better for the divine mysteries to be conveyed to an uncultured people as it were veiled by means of figures…”9
+…the things of God should be revealed to mankind only in proportion to their capacity; otherwise, they might despise what was beyond their grasp, with disastrous consequences.
+It was, therefore, better for the divine mysteries to be conveyed to an uncultured people as it were veiled by means of figures…9

 The Holy One appeared to Israel with a stern face, with an equanimous face, with a friendly face, with a joyous face: with a severe face appropriate for the teaching of Scripture…Therefore the Holy One said to them: Though you see Me in all these guises, [I am still the one]---I am the Lord thy God.14

-Did the Lord “Strike Down” the Egyptian Firstborn, or Did Destroying Angels?
+Did the Lord “Strike Down” the Egyptian Firstborn, or Did Destroying Angels?#

 In the Exodus narrative, Pharaoh refused to let God’s people go free from slavery, despite numerous devastating plagues.
 Due to Pharoah’s stubborness, God sees a need for the most devastating plauge: killing the firstborn of every Egyptian family.

-Scripture says that God will personally “strike down” the firstborn: “…the Lord goes through the land to strike down the Egyptians…” (Ex.
-12:23).
-The “plain sense” of this Scripture leads us to an uncomfortable picture of God walking around killing people, which seems quite the opposite of Jesus, who lays down His life for sinners.
-How should we understand the “plain sense” of the Exodus passage?
+Most often, Christians tend to interpret the Old Testament in its most plain sense.
+But often the plain sense of this Scripture leads us to an uncomfortable picture of God killing people, which seems quite the opposite of Jesus, who lays down His life for sinners.
+How should we understand the plain sense of the Exodus passage?

 Let’s let Scripture interpret Scripture, for we have commentary on this exact event from the Psalms: